MOT test: 2018

 From 20 May 2018, the way that the MOT test works in England, Scotland and Wales changed to comply with EU Directive 2014/45.
 This involved some changes to the way the test is carried out and reported, with the basic essence of the test remaining the same.
 After 20 May 2018, vehicles first registered forty years prior were exempt from the requirement for a MOT test.

 2019

 From 1 October 2019, the way that the MOT test worked in England, Scotland and Wales changed to comply with the new connected equipment legislation.
-This only applied to any applications to open a new MOT centre, reopen a MOT centre or make a change of ownership of a MOT centre.
+This only applied to any applications to open a new MOT centre, reopen an MOT centre or make a change of ownership of a MOT centre.

 2020

 From 1 April 2020, all Class 4 vehicle MOT expiry dates were extended by six months if the date fell on or after 30 March 2020.
 This was implemented due to the coronavirus outbreak across the UK.
 Although the six-month exemption was granted, vehicles that were still being used were required to be kept in a roadworthy condition, and penalties were still issued for driving a vehicle in a dangerous condition.